 Computed Tomography (CT) Scan

-Nicklaus Children's Hospital (NCH) is pleased to announce the expansion of diagnostic imaging with the installation of the new Siemens SOMATOM® Definition Flash CT scanner capable of superfast 3D and multiplanar imaging of children with a low radiation dose.
+Nicklaus Children's Hospital is pleased to announce the expansion of diagnostic imaging with the installation of the new Siemens SOMATOM® Definition Flash CT scanner capable of superfast 3D and multiplanar imaging of children with a low radiation dose.

 Key Aspects of the Siemens Flash CT Scanner